okunator/Dippa/README.md

 # Dippa
 Benchmarking of deep learning and other segmentation methods for H&amp;E images
-Borrowing a lot of methods from HoVer-Net [repo](https://github.com/vqdang/hover_net): and methodology from HoVer-Net paper [2]
+Borrowing a lot of utilities from HoVer-Net [repo](https://github.com/vqdang/hover_net)

 ## Set Up
 1. Clone the repository